 2. death: when still and inert.

 1207.
 What are the three main ways the OT prefigures salvation by Baptism?
-(CCC 1219-1222) The three main ways the Old Testament prefigures salvation by Baptism are:
+(CCC 1219-1222)

 1. Noah’s ark that survives the flood